enemonsieur/offis_repo/PROJECTS/fMRI data analysis/talk 5 - Preprocessing of fMRI data.md

 ### Smoothing
 **why would we smooth?**
 It increases overlapping of brain areas btwn subjects.
-		Thus diminishing the chances we misrepresent a gyrus to the Erinal cortex which increases stat.
-	To revmove noise, increase SNR: It makes noises/errors more normally distributed because within data many signals vary
-	We use a gaussian fxn to blur out and smooth outh the BOLD signal so tha tthe strongest bolds appear and the noise (that doesnt occurs often ) fade out.
+		Thus diminishing the chances we misrepresent a gyrus to the Erinal cortex which increases stat. significance To revmove noise, increase SNR: It makes noises/errors more normally distributed because within data many signals vary We use a gaussian fxn to blur out and smooth outh the BOLD signal so tha tthe strongest bolds appear and the noise (that doesnt occurs often ) fade out.
 We use 8mm in the gaussian smoothing fxn
 What's the effect of smoothing on resolution?
 	Decreases it?